SrinivasaRaviIdury/fruit-interpretor/README.md

-# flag-interpretor
+# fruit-interpretor
-Created with CodeSandbox
+## Created with CodeSandbox
+* Click On Fruit Emoji For Name
+* Paste Fruit Emoji in Text Box Above to get nam of the fruit